I’m always hungry before bed, what should I do?

 Eating after dinner can be a bit of a taboo, often frowned upon and previously discouraged with popular diet phrases like ‘no carbs after dark.’
 But what if you DO feel hungry before bed?
 Are you allowed to eat?
-We are speaking with APD Dietitian and Nutritionist Rachel Scoular (also known as @rachelscoular on IG) to get the low-down.
+We are speaking with APD Dietitian and Nutritionist, Rachel Scoular (also known as @rachelscoular on Instagram) to get the low-down.

 We often confuse hunger with cravings.
 It is important to distinguish the differences between the two to first understand what sensation you are feeling after dinner, is it hunger or is it a craving?

 By definition, hunger is ‘the painful sensation or state of weakness caused by the need for food.’
 Hunger is the result of communication between the stomach and brain signalling the need for energy.
-When our body is hungry, our stomach may rumble and feel empty and our brain may send out signals via headaches, irritability (also known as hanger!) or we may have difficulty concentrating.
+When our body is hungry, our stomach may rumble and feel empty and our brain may send out signals via headaches, irritability (aka hangery) or we may have difficulty concentrating.
 Hunger does not go away after time and only food will cause the pain to cease.
-On the flipside, cravings are very different to the feeling of hunger.
+On the flip side, cravings are different to the feeling of hunger.
 To ‘crave’ something means to long for or to have a great desire.
 Generally, the foods you crave are not a necessity.
 Cravings are often triggered by emotions (stress, boredom) or a fondness for a certain food.
 In most cases, only the specific food or type of food you are craving will satisfy you.
 This means you may often crave something when you are not actually hungry.